Merve-1/Merve-1/README.md

 - **IoT Projects**: Pharmaceutical Cargo Monitoring System, Secure Home System
 - **AI Projects**: Calculate the Heuristic Value of TicTactoe, Find the Count of M&Ms, Classify Face Image of the Extended Yale b Datasets, RNN & LSTM to Calssify Sentiment of the Tweets
 - **Game Development**: CryptoCurrency Colletor Game
 ---

-Let me know if you'd like any further modifications! 😊

 ### 📜 Certificates
 - **ISTQB Foundation Level**: ITIDA, 2024